JJcancan/Capstone/README.md

 Question: Develop a regression model to accurately predict time of arrival 200 Nautical Miles away from the target airport location LAX.
 More accurate estimated time of arrivals can help with airport traffic and reduce delays.

 ## Data Understanding
+Ydata profiling was used to create a simple analysis of all the features.
+(Look at the data profiling report in the figures folder)
 Two months of aircraft position and speed data surrounding LAX was compiled.
 The time to land was calculated from actual landing information of each aircraft approaching LAX.
 Data at points of entry at or around the 200NM zone around LAX were used for this projects dataset.

 Originally there were 19 features with two categorical and 17 numeric.